Munnu the Gem Palace. The symphony of time

 After such a success Munnu Kasliwal and his son Siddharth,the hero of our interview, set up a private studio in New York City – Munnu the Gem Palace showroom.

-A bit of background: “When the language of stones has exceeded the language of people”
+A bit of background: “When the language of stones was louder than the language of people”

 The Turban jewellery, chokers with a cascade of gems, gold and enamel bracelets for wrists and forearms, pendants with pearls, ruby, emerald, and diamond necklaces are the precious symbols of the supreme power of Indian Maharajas, which emphasize the magnificence of the imperial court, fascinate and thrill.

 Having a soft spot for sophisticated luxury, the Mughals did not only patronize jewelers – they were their largest customers.
 The art workshops, created within the court of Akbar, which existed until the end of the 17th century, contributed to this as well.

 The Mughal treasury was full of luxurious gems.
 Ruby was the favorite among them.
 William Hawkins, who had lived at the court of Emperor Jahangir for many years, mentioned in his notes that the imperial treasury contained 50.4 kg of rubies, 126 kg of emeralds, 37.8 kg of diamonds, and 302.4 kg of pearls.